 TRUST: People will talk freely when they trust the listener.
 To get this trust, you have to start out making the person comfortable with both you and what you want to find out.
 So you have to get them at ease before you start working on the information part.
-You can start with finding 'common ground' with the person, maybe you have a pet, or maybe you're thinking of getting into a career that the person does-- or maybe you even talk about the weather.
+You can start with finding 'common ground' with the person, maybe you have a pet, or maybe you're thinking of getting into a career that the person does-or maybe you even talk about the weather.
 Some people may be worried about confidentiality, you can assure them up front that you will not use their name if they prefer (ask them), you can tell them why you are doing this class assignment and explain who will hear your report.
 Lots of people don't like having their conversation recorded, think carefully about doing this.
+If you are interviewing someone who is sensitive about it, we can arrange a Consent Form for you.